jcwalmsley/DataScienceSpecialization_module3/CodeBook.md

 - Each feature vector is a row on the text file.

 =======================================
-## C) VARIABLES OVERVIEW OF OBSERVATIONS:
-    (Record of 30 individuals performing six activities to collect data on 69 variables):
+## C) VARIABLES OVERVIEW OF OBSERVATIONS: Record of 30 individuals performing six activities to collect data on 69 variables
-    INDIVIDUAL SUBJECTS:
-        30 volunteers within an age bracket of 19-48 years.
+INDIVIDUAL SUBJECTS: 30 volunteers within an age bracket of 19-48 years.
-    ACTIVITIES:
-        Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+ACTIVITIES: Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 ======================================
 ## D) PROCESSING / TRANSFORAMTIONS OF THE RAW DATA:
 Create one R script called run_analysis.R that:
 1) Download and unzip the files for the assignment into the local directory
 2) Read the files
 3) Merges the training and the test data sets to create one data set adding a header of variables (activity names)
 4) Extracts only the measurements on the mean and standard deviation for each measurement.
+5) Appropriately labels the data set with renamed descriptive acivity names.
-    5) Appropriately labels the data set with descriptive variable names.
+6) Appropriately labels the data set with renamed descriptive variable names.
-    6) From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each         activity and each subject.
+7) From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each         activity and each subject.
 ## E) INSTRUCTIONS FOR FINAL PRODUCT:
 Create the tidy data set called tidy.txt by;
-        Upload the tidy data set created in step 6 of the procuessing instructions above as a txt file created with                 write.table() using row.name=FALSE
+Upload the tidy data set created in step 7 of the procuessing instructions above as a txt file created with                 write.table() using row.name=FALSE

 ====================================
 ## F) SOURCE INFORMATION: